pvasek/kudu-wiki/Kudu-console.md

 ## Upload files and folder using drag and drop

-You can drag some files from the Windows shell (or Mac finder), and drop them directly into the Kudu Console's UI, much like you would between two Windows shell folders.
+You can drag some files from the Windows shell (or Mac finder), and drop them directly into the Kudu Console's File Explorer UI, much like you would between two Windows shell folders.
 You have to try it to believe it! :)

+## Upload and expand zip file

+If you try to drop a zip file into the File Explorer UI (per previews section), you'll see a special Zip file drop zone appearing.
+If you drop it there, it will copy the content of the expanded zip file, instead of the zip file itself.
+It's a much more efficient way to upload a large number of small files.

 ## View and Edit text files